jariperttunen/lukeghg/GHG_SCENARIO.md

 ## 3. Excel result file ##

-`ghg-scenario.py` produces excel file for scenarios in three parts: 1) LULUCF summary sheet covering the whole inventory, 2) excel summary sheets for land use clusters generated from 3) excel sheets for land use and land use change classes constructed from scenario results.
+`ghg-scenario.py` produces excel file for scenarios in three parts:

+  1. LULUCF summary sheet covering the whole inventory
+  2. Excel summary sheets for land use clusters generated from
+  3. Excel sheets for land use and land use change classes constructed from scenario results.

 In addition the first sheet  lists UIDs in the UIDMatrix sheet not found in inventory input files.
 The second sheet contains Global Warming Potentials (GWP) used.

 The undescore ('_') in a sheet name denotes summary for a land use cluster and hyphen ('-') change in land use.